 In the guide below, we outline how and why coal is important to society

-We also identify what we use it for the most across different industries/sectors and applications in society.
+We also explain what we use coal for the most across different industries/sectors and applications in society.

-Summary – Why/How Coal Is Important To Society, & What We Use It For The Most
+Summary – Why/How Coal Is Important To Society, & What We Use Coal For The Most

-China is one example of a major country who relies on coal for majority of it’s energy
+China is one example of one such a country (that heavily relies on coal)

 Why Is Coal Important To Society?